eswan18/gradual-typing-prez/premark_slides/gradual-typing.md

 - There are some languages with dynamic typing built-in, but (to me) it seems like these are pretty uncommon

 - A more common case is "precompilers" that convert and typecheck code before transpiling it down to a common dynamic language
+    - TypeScript compiles to JavaScript
-    - TypeScript (with certain compiler options, plain JS is valid), compiles to JavaScript
+        - with certain compiler options, unannotated JS is valid TypeScript
-    - Hack, compiles to PHP
+    - Hack compiles to PHP

 ???